lumagateinc/MovoSuite/docs/README.md

 *To configure MovoSuite, 1) click the task's link, 2) complete the steps, then 3) click the "return to checklist" link to return to this checklist.*

 - **Step 1: Complete and verify the prerequisites**.
-[HERE](#prerequisites)
+Full list of prerequisites [HERE](#prerequisites).
 - **Step 2: Complete Onboarding Wizard**.
-Navigate to Configuration, and select the Onboarding tab if not already selected
+Step-by-step instructions [HERE](#onboarding).
 - **Step 3: Authorize MovoSuite to query Intune**.
-As a Directory Admin (Global Admin), click 'Authorize Users' under the Step 1 heading.
+[HERE](#) As a Directory Admin (Global Admin), click 'Authorize Users' under the Step 1 heading.
 This authorizes MovoSuite to query Intune apps and devices on behalf of your users.
 - **Step 4: Authorize MovoSuite for automation**.
-As a Directory Admin (Global Admin), click 'Authorize Automation' under the Step 2 heading.
+[HERE](#) As a Directory Admin (Global Admin), click 'Authorize Automation' under the Step 2 heading.
 This authorizes MovoSuite to work with Intune and Azure AD in the background.
 - Step 5: Navigate to the Email tab in Configuration.
 Click 'Create Originator ID' under the Actionable Emails field.
 Create a new Provider ID named 'MovoSuite' using the parameters specified in the Actionable Emails area.
 - **Step 6: Sender email address**.
-Enter your sender email address in the Sender Address field.The address from which emails are sent.
+[HERE](#) Enter your sender email address in the Sender Address field.The address from which emails are sent.
 - **Step 7: Notification email address**.
-Enter your notification email addresses in the Notifications area
+[HERE](#email) Enter your notification email addresses in the Notifications area
 - **Step 8: Test MovoSuite Functionality**.
-Deploy an app to one of your devices.
+[HERE](#) Deploy an app to one of your devices.

 [back to ToC](#table-of-contents)

 ## Prerequisites<!-- omit in toc -->

-Before configuring MovoSuite, you should have the following features in place.
+Before configuring MovoSuite, you should have the following items in place.

-- **Intune with DEP and VPP integrated**.
+- **#1 - Intune with DEP and VPP integrated**.
+MovoSuite builds on and enhances native Intune functionality, so you will need Intune deployed integrated with your Apple Device Enrollment Program (DEP) and Volume Purchase Plan (VPP).
+MovoSuite supports unlimited VPP tokens up to the Intune maximum (currently 256).
-- **Create an Office 365 email account for sending email**.
+- **#2 Create an Office 365 email account for sending email**.
 This account only needs an Exchange Online mailbox.
 It should be a user account mailbox, not a resource mailbox due to limitations in Microsoft Graph today.
-- **Identify an email address for sending notifications/requests to**.
-This should ideally be an Office 365 Group email address, with members subscribed to emails in order for Actionable (Live) emails to work (shared / resource mailboxes will not render the Actionable emails, and fall back to basic HTML).
+- **#3 Identify an email address for sending notifications/requests to**.
+Ideally, this should be an **Office 365 Group email address**, with members subscribed to emails in order for Actionable (Live) emails to work.
+Shared/resource mailboxes will not render the Actionable emails, and fall back to basic HTML).
 Alternatively, specify an individual user email address.

-Before installing MovoSuite, you should have the following items in place:

 [back to ToC](#table-of-contents) | [back to checklist](#install-and-configuration-checklist)

 ## Home Screen<!-- omit in toc -->